Welding Cracks & How to Prevent Them

 Why Do Welds Crack?

 Later in this article, we’ll discuss both and explain how they create fractures.
-You should also know that weld cracks are a weld discontinuity and are usually considered a weld defect.
-You can learn more about weld defects in our in-depth guide.
+You should also know that weld cracks are a weld discontinuity and a weld defect.

 What Causes Stress?

-Residual stress may weaken the joint, while the applied load can be the straw that breaks the camel’s back — or in a weld’s case, what causes a crack to appear.
+Residual stress may weaken the joint, while the applied load can be the straw that breaks the camel’s back—or, in a weld’s case, what causes a crack to appear.

-But residual tension is not the only force acting on a joint.
-The welded element will have loads applied to it in everyday use.
-For example, welded joints of a staircase need to endure the load of people walking on it.
-But, some joints experience more complex loads.
+For example, the welded joints of a staircase need to endure the load of people walking on it.
+However, some joints experience more complex loads.
 Vehicle body welds must resist vibration, tension, compression, flexing, and torsional forces.

 Hot Cracks – Causes and Types